linkai-io/am/README.md

 * amtest/ testing helper package and e2e tests (e2e disabled by default)
 * clients/ all grpc client implementations
 * cmd/ contains all runnable binaries, to be built using Docker
-* internal/ internal only packages for the am project
-* lambda/ contains all lambda functions
 * mock/ mock implementations of services for testing
-* modules/ scan modules for the AM service
 * pkg/ packages that can be imported from other repositories/projects
 * protocservices/ grpc/protobuf services and types automatically generated via make protoc
 * services/ the various microservices used by the AM system
+* services/modules/ scan modules for the AM service
+* third_party/ docker files or programs used by the services/testing framework

 ## Building
 am uses go dep until vgo is better supported.

-Building docker images can be done via make {servicename}
+Building docker images can be done via make {servicename}, or make allservices

 ## Testing
 Testing requires a local or env database is configured.
 For local testing make sure you check out the database repository, run the cmd/pgm first to create the linkai users and db